Spravato Services

 The FDA has approved Spravato for administration under medical supervision at certain clinics.
 Patients can self-administer Spravato at Andala clinics or another certified Spravato treatment center, and only under the guidance and supervision of a health care professional.

-Spravato has been shown to be effective in multiple clinical trials in the treatment of depression.
+Spravato is effective in multiple clinical trials in the treatment of depression.
 In one study, Spravato plus an oral antidepressant showed superior improvement in symptoms over an oral antidepressant plus a placebo after four weeks.
 The treatment difference between Spravato and the placebo was also clear after just 24 hours.
 Spravato has also been shown to delay time to relapse in some patients.

-Spravato has not been FDA-approved in the treatment of anxiety.
+Spravato has not been FDA-approved for the treatment of anxiety.
 Ongoing research is needed to confirm the efficacy of Spravato in the treatment of anxiety.
-Ketamine, a medicine related to the esketamine used in Spravato, has been used in the treatment of some forms of anxiety, though FDA approval and research into its efficacy are still pending.
+Ketamine, a medicine related to the esketamine used in Spravato, has been used in the treatment of some forms of anxiety.
+However, FDA approval and research into its efficacy are still pending.
 Patients interested in esketamine and/or ketamine to address anxiety can consult with their doctor to determine what approach works best for their needs.